sebastiengreg/pplaaf-web2/collections/_countries-en/botswana.md

 ### Botswana Directorate on Corruption and Economic Crime (DCEC)
 The DCEC was established after the passage of the Corruption and Economic Crime Act in 1994.
 It aims are to promote ethical behaviour in government and public organisations, establish codes of conduct and to maintain good governance and the rule of law, and to implement corruption prevention measures.
 The DCEC also has powers to investigate allegations of corruption and economic crimes and suspicious transactions, and where there is sufficient evidence, institute prosecutions with the assistance of the Directorate of Public Prosecutions.
 DCEC also has a tollfree hotline for the anonymous reporting of suspected incidents of corruption.

-- Plot 1212 Molosiwa Road Gaborone
+- Address: Plot 1212 Molosiwa Road Gaborone
 - Email: [reporttodcec@gov.bw](mailto:reporttodcec@gov.bw)
 - Tollfree: 0800 700 100
 - Tel: +267 391 4002